|

 The more I think about it, the more beautiful I think

-the sex scene at the end is faked.
-And if youre
+the sex scene at the end is faked.)

-daughter Beatrice as Alice the babysitter.
-(Is she the one
+Interesting to see Brass’s daughter Beatrice as Alice the babysitter.

-baby shes babysitting her real-life son?
+(Is the baby she’s babysitting her real-life son?
 Is his

 name Matteo?
-Is the girl watching the parade Brasss
+The girl watching the parade Brass’s niece Lulù?)

 being a personal name, is also the name of the film